case study

 Final experience

 Hyster-Yale now has reliable product data in PIM, on their own ecommerce website, and across various downstream channels.
-As such, PIM is now the center of the company’s digital ecosystem, allowing them to manage parts data like never before.
+PIM is now the center of the company’s digital ecosystem, allowing them to manage parts data like never before.

 home page screen